parkji30/parkji30/README.md

     <li> Astrometry Automated- A simple Python script which automatically records any solution found in a directory of images. </li>
 </ol>

-🔭 I’m currently working on studying magnetism in star forming regions.
+🔭 My focus is on studying magnetism in star forming regions.
 <br>
 🌱 I’m currently learning image processing techniques.
 <br>